Sid672/Rangoli/README.md

 #  Steps:
-We can divide the program into four parts.
+ The program is divided into four parts:
 - Background
 - Outer pattern
 - Inner pattern